2020 Annual Report of Glencore plc

 In addition, the Group may be the subject of legal claims brought by private parties in connection with alleged non-compliance with these laws, including class action suits in connection with governmental and other investigations and proceedings, and lawsuits based upon damage resulting from operations.
 Any successful claims brought against the Group could result in material damages being awarded against the Group, the cessation of operations, compensation and remedial and/or preventative orders.

-The Group is cooperating with each of the authorities listed above.
+The current main investigations are summarised in note 31.
+The Group is continuing to cooperate fully with each of the relevant authorities concerning these investigations.
 The Investigations Committee of the Board manages the Group’s responses to these investigations.

 Mitigating factors - We seek to ensure compliance through our commitment to complying with or exceeding the laws and regulations applicable to our operations and products and through monitoring of legislative requirements, engagement with government and regulators, and compliance with the terms of permits and licences.

-We seek to mitigate the risk of breaching applicable laws and external requirements through our risk management framework which is described on page 101.
+We seek to mitigate the risk of breaching applicable laws and external requirements through our risk management framework.

-We have implemented a Group compliance programme that includes a range of policies, standards, procedures, guidelines, training and awareness, monitoring and investigations.
+We have implemented a Group Ethics and Compliance programme that includes a range of policies, standards, procedures, guidelines, training and awareness, monitoring and investigations.

-We have increased in recent years our focus on, and resources dedicated to, the Group compliance programme, including through increasing the number of dedicated compliance professionals, enhancing our compliance policies and procedures and controls and strengthening the Group’s Raising Concerns programme and investigations function.
+We have increased in recent years our focus on, and resources dedicated to, the Group Ethics and Compliance programme, including through increasing the number of dedicated compliance professionals, enhancing our compliance policies and procedures and controls and strengthening the Group’s Raising Concerns programme and investigations function – see pages 42.

-However, there can be no assurance that such policies, standards, procedures and controls will adequately protect the Group against fraud, corruption, sanctions breaches or other unlawful activities.
+However, there can be no assurance that such policies, standards, procedures and controls will adequately protect the Group against fraud, corruption, market abuse, sanctions breaches or other unlawful activities.

 Risk appetite - Low.
-It is the Group’s policy to operate a BBB rating or above balance sheet and to ensure that a minimum level of cash and/or committed funding is available at any given time.
+It is the Group’s policy to operate a strong BBB rated balance sheet and to ensure that a minimum level of cash and/or committed funding is available at any given time.

 Our failure to access funds (liquidity) would severely limit our ability to engage in desired activities.